UdaikaranSingh/recordLinkage/reports/final_report.md

 # Introduction

-Record linkage is the process of relating entities within different datasets.
-An example of record linkage at a University would be relating the students within a department to the students within a class.
+Record linkage is the process of finding records across different data sets that correspond to the same entity.
+An example of record linkage at a university would be relating the students within a department to the students within a class.
 This is made trivial by the fact that the school designates a distinct ID to each student.
 However, without this primary key, the task would become about using the features associated with each entry to relate the entities within each dataset.

 Our framework will look to represent this machine learning problem as an edge prediction problem on a heterogeneous graph.
 Although the record linkage problem can be used between entities within the same relation, we will focus primarily on the task of joining two distinct relations.
 The reason for this is that it constrains the problem statement, allowing us to focus on the methodology before seeking for a generalizable solution.
 Our heterogeneous graph representation will essentially be layers of graphs.

 We believe that the graphical representation will improve on traditional models of record linkage, because it allows for the expression of more complicated relationships between entities that a tabular model may not able to represent.
 Also, a graphical model is more modular, thus allowing for development within this project to be more easily generalizable.
 An example of how a graphical approach improves on a tabular is that adding multiple relations to the graph becomes more natural.
 Similarly, feature representation within a graphical framework is more flexible, such as representing an address based on its subparts (address, city, state, zip code).
 This allows for matching even in cases that there are errors within the relation, such as incorrect spelling or missing data.

-The graphical approach also allows us to leverage previous research within the field, such as using the techniques described in node2vec.
+The graphical approach also allows us to leverage previous research within the field, such as using the techniques described in Node2Vec.
 An example could be using the idea of negative sampling to improve the size of the training data.

 # Methods

 ## Overview

 The pipeline for our model can be fundamentally broken down into 3 major steps: (1) Graph Construction, (2) Node2Vec, and (3) a traditional machine learning model.
-The goal of the graph Construction is to take the data presented within a tabular format, and embed it within a heterogenous graph structure where the nodes represent the entities within the dataset and the features of the dataset.
+The goal of the graph construction is to take the data presented within a tabular format, and embed it within a heterogenous graph structure where the nodes represent the entities within the dataset and the features of the dataset.
 For example, in our implementation, we assigned a unique key to each row of the datasets.
 These key nodes would then form undirected edges to the features associated to that row within the dataset.
 Node2Vec would allow us to embed the nodes of the heterogenous graph within an Euclidean space that allows for a more natural mathematical interpretation of similarity.

 Lastly, the graph embedding from Node2Vec is used as a feature representation for a traditional machine learning model.
 We think that the record linkage problem should be seen as a binary task in which the goal is predict whether two entities are the same.
 Framing this problem as a binary task allows for a scalable and tractable framework for this task.

 ## Graph Construction

-For our graph contruction, we represent the tabular data into a heterogenous graph by translating each columns into discrete tokens.
+For our graph construction, we represent the tabular data into a heterogenous graph by translating each columns into discrete tokens.

 In our heterogenous graph, there are 3 subgraphs to store: $G_{EE}$, $G_{EA}$, and $G_{AA}$, which correspond to entity to entity, entity "is a" attribute, and attribute to attribute.
 In the figure below, there is an example of a $G_{EA}$, in which we have a unique entity node associated to a sample of attribute nodes.
 In the context of this problem, we would be treating $G_{EE}$ as being the ground-truth on which we are making our edge predictions.
 An edge would be formed between entities in the $G_{EE}$ in the case that those 2 entities represent the same object.

 ![Example Graph Embedding](./images/example_embedding.png){ width=50%}

 ### Ordinal and Categorical Columns

-In order to embed ordinal and categorical columns, we naturally treated these columns as dicrete values.
-For example, for the textual analysis, we used a bagofwords approach in which each word is tokenized and embedded as discrete values.
+In order to embed ordinal and categorical columns, we naturally treated these columns as discrete values.
+For example, for the textual analysis, we used a bag-of-words approach in which each word is tokenized and embedded as discrete values.
 For example, the sentence 'A blue car' would mean that the entity creates an edge to 'a', 'blue', and 'car' nodes.
 In the effort of not allowing the size of our graph to explode, we removes words that were highly common by creating a cap on document frequency of any token in our vocabulary.
 This document frequency cap ignores the words that show up in a large number of entities, thus likely being less predictive.
 In the example of textual embedding, we believe that a bag of words approach is reasonable.
 Our task is in principle pattern matching, therefore the content of the text is naturally more useful than the sentiment or syntax of the text.
 An example of textual embedding can be seen in the figure below.

 ![Example Textual Embedding](./images/example_textual_embedding.png){ width=70%}

 ### Quantitative Columns

 For the quantitative columns, there is no natural notion of discrete values.
 For example, we used a column for prices.
-If we treated this as discrete values, there would be an unreasonably large amount of nodes within the graph and the mathemtical notion of proximity would be lost.
+If we treated this as discrete values, there would be an unreasonably large amount of nodes within the graph and the mathematical notion of proximity would be lost.
 For example, the prices $17 and $18 would be as equally close as the prices $20 and $30 if treated as discrete values.
 In order to remedy this issue, we struck a balance by binning our quantitative columns.
 This allows us to have a discrete representation while still preserving the notion of mathematical "closeness".

 We experimented with two strategies for binning:
 1. equal-length bins